Reports to: Associate Headmaster for External Affairs

 FLSA Status: Exempt

-An all-boys, all boarding college-preparatory school for 185 boys, Blue Ridge School (BRS) is located on a 751-acre campus lying along the eastern slope of the Blue Ridge Mountains 20 miles from Charlottesville, Virginia.
+An all boys, all boarding college-preparatory school of 188 students, Blue Ridge School (BRS) enjoys a 751-acre campus along the eastern slope of the Blue Ridge Mountains just 20 miles from Charlottesville, Virginia.

-At Blue Ridge, every aspect of campus life is directed toward the interests and needs of our students – because everything Blue Ridge does is for the boys in our charge.
+Every aspect of campus life is directed toward the interests and needs of its students – because everything Blue Ridge does is for the boys in its charge.

-Since all salaried employees at Blue Ridge have dormitory and coaching responsibilities beyond primary roles.
+All salaried employees at Blue Ridge have dormitory and coaching responsibilities beyond primary roles.
 As such, BRS faculty are more deeply involved in their work than in a more typical vocation, and often enjoy an added satisfaction only achieved when working with students inside and outside the classroom.

-The ideal candidate will be a confident self-starter with a collaborative nature who adds value to a dynamic and multi-faceted team.
-The ability to travel and thoughtfully represent Blue Ridge to its constituents across America is an essential element of this position.
+The ability to travel and thoughtfully represent Blue Ridge School to its constituents across America is an essential element of this position.
 The opportunity to live on the BRS campus may be available.

 Essential Duties and Responsibilities:

-Work closely and collaboratively with the Director of Communications to craft the promotional and communication tools needed to support fundraising and its many facets
+Work closely and collaboratively with the Director of Communications to craft the promotional and communication tools need to support the Baron Fund and its many facets.

-Keep detailed notes of actions and contacts; works with the External Affairs Database Coordinator to be sure that appropriate information is tracked in Advancement databases
+Keep detailed notes of actions and contacts; work with the External Affairs Database Coordinator to be sure that appropriate information is tracked in Advancement databases.

-Participate in weekly meetings with the entire Advancement staff; be ever diligent in keeping all aware of any issues/opportunities that could impact the department
+Participate in weekly meetings with the Advancement staff and be ever diligent in keeping all aware of any issues/opportunities that could impact the department.

 Demonstrate continued professional curiosity and growth

-Participate in BRS extracurricular activities such as social activities, sporting activities, clubs and student organizations
+Participate in BRS social and sporting activities, clubs and student organizations

 Exemplary written and verbal communication skills